-That’s not to say, of course, that other countries don’t have their problems and a hard core of the community who don’t know or won’t behave in a more sustainable way.
+That’s not to say, of course, that other countries don’t have their problems and hardcore of the community who don’t know or won’t behave more sustainably.

 If you like to think you are a child of the planet and green living is your raison d’être then take a look at the list below.
 We reckon that if you answer yes to more than two, you’re not quite as green as you thought you were.

-You haven’t checked your lagging in a long time.
-How you insulate your home is another issue that many home owners forget about.
+You haven’t checked your insulation in a long time.
+How you insulate your home is another issue that many homeowners forget about.
 You can also save a lot on your utility bills if you have the right level of insulation across the board.
-That doesn’t just mean your walls and loft but opting for more Eco-friendly solutions in flooring as well.
+That doesn’t just mean your walls and roof but also opting for more eco-friendly floors.

 You concreted over your garden to make it look neater.
 Okay, so you were never a sucker for the outdoor world but that doesn’t mean you have to make your garden look like a car park.
 Providing a space for local wildlife, including birds, promotes a healthier environment and gives important insects like bees a place to thrive.

 You threw away that shirt.
 We love to shop as a nation whether it’s for the latest fashion or that sharper look for the office.
 You need a new dress for that party or you want to make sure you look just fine on holiday this year.
-In the US we have a throw away mentality.
+In the US we have a throwaway mentality.
 That shirt or skirt could be repaired and last a lot longer if you made a bit more effort.
-Check out this Make Do and Mend article from Green America.

 You don’t recycle leftovers.
 Once you’ve eaten that microwave meal, you throw the packaging in the bin and forget about it.
 Most of us are keen to make sure that things like this go straight to recycling but there are still a few of us who sneak it out with the rest of the garbage.